MicrosoftDocs/winrt-api/windows.networking.connectivity/attributednetworkusage.md

 The [AttributedNetworkUsage](attributednetworkusage.md) class is retrieved from a [ConnectionProfile](connectionprofile.md) by calling the [GetAttributedNetworkUsageAsync](connectionprofile_getattributednetworkusageasync.md) method.

 > [!NOTE]
 > Data usage tracking is not supported when an app is run on the emulator under Microsoft Visual Studio 2013 Update 2 instead of an actual device.
-As a result, the [GetAttributedNetworkUsageAsync](connectionprofile_getattributednetworkusageasync.md) method in a Windows Phone Store app will fail when run on the emulator.
+As a result, the [GetAttributedNetworkUsageAsync](connectionprofile_getattributednetworkusageasync.md) method in a Windows Phone 8.x app will fail when run on the emulator.

 ## -examples